dbbs-lab/bsb-core/docs/source/guides/placement-set.rst

 ##############

 :class:`PlacementSets <.storage.interfaces.PlacementSet>` are constructed from the
-:doc:`/guides/output` and can be used to retrieve lists of identifiers, positions, morphologies, rotations and additional datasets.
+:class:`~.storage.Storage` and can be used to retrieve lists of identifiers, positions, morphologies, rotations and additional datasets.

 .. warning::